 Eric Turkewitz’s wrote a great post on this.
 The link broke somehow and I can’t find it.
-But thatis not what I want to talk about.
+But that is not what I want to talk about.

-A part of the problem with the ad damnum clause is that the media reports the amount the attorney puts in the ad damnum clause in personal injury cases as if it is indicia of what the plaintiff genuinely believes he/she is entitled to recover.
+A part of the problem with the ad damnum clause is that the media reports the amount the attorney puts in the ad damnum clause in personal injury cases as if it is indicia of what the plaintiff genuinely believes he/she may recover.
 So the headline reads “Injury Victim Seeks $100 Million!” as if that number was a part of the lawyer and client’s deliberative process.